Sydney-Informatics-Hub/RNASeq-DE/README.md

 # RNASeq-DE

-The scripts in this repository process RNA sequencing data (single, paired and/or multiplexed) for differential expression (raw FASTQ to counts) on the National Compute Infrastructure, Gadi.
+The scripts in this repository process RNA sequencing data (single, paired and/or multiplexed) for differential expression (raw FASTQ to counts) on the __National Compute Infrastructure, Gadi__.
 The scripts include:

 1. FastQC to obtain quality reports on fastq files
 2. MultiQC to summaries quality reports on fastq files